GNU-Ymir/Documentations/advanced/alias.md

 }
 ```

-Like for the variable, if the parameter of the function cannot have
+As with the variable, if the function parameter cannot affect the
-effect on the values that are borrowed, the alias keyword is not
+values that are borrowed, the alias keyword is not required.
-mandatory.

 ```ymir
 import std::io